 A swerve drive robot may seem like a good alternative, but these will require eight motors, and there is no way that the complex drive mechanisms can complete with a simple differential drive in cost, reliability, or robustness.
 They will simply be too expensive to build, and too easy to break - particularly in a testing phase where they will run into things and fall into negative obstacles (ie holes).

 The shape of golf cars and zero-turn (ie differential drive) ride-mowers should also give some clues about how to build agrobots.

 There are disadvantages of wide smooth tyres too - the wide smooth tyres mean that slippage will be a serious consideration - particularly on slopes, making wheel encoder / dead-reckoning navigation almost useless.
 Navigation algorithms have to take this into account.

 In summary, agricultural roboticists can learn from the lessons of others.
 High manoeuvrability situations call for differential drive, low manoeuvrability situations call for Ackerman drive.
-If operating on grass, both call for wide, low tread tyres.
+If operating on grass, both call for wide, low tread tyres with minimal slippage.
+Golf cars and zero-turn lawn mowers win this one.
 High-traction (ie high disturbance) tyres should be reserved for pulling a plough.